abhi0444/myPhone/README.md

 An alternative to Your Phone. (myPhone is still in very initial development stage)

 ## Purpose
 This app is focused on P2P sharing between two devices(mainly pc and a phone).
-It aims at provide a easy and faster data transfer .
+It aims at provide an easy and faster data transfer .

 ## Features
 * File transfer and sharing.